Asian horror is becoming on trend. I am a big fan and find the cultural accents a breath of fresh air. I will recommend some for you.

-I've recently discovered Asian horror films.
-If I could watch more of them I would.
-Even if the subtitles melt away when the film is good enough to make you forget you are reading, it still takes a little energy to watch a foreign movie.
+If you haven't discovered Asian horror films, you're missing some of the best narratives in existence.
+The subtitles melt away when the film is good enough to make you forget you are reading, but when you're first starting out with foreign cinema, it takes a little extra energy.

-Jong-Goo is called to the scene of a vicious and bloody murder.
-A surviving member of the family sits motionless and covered in a blistering rash and blood from the victims within the house.
+Jong-Goo's called to the scene of a vicious and bloody murder.
+A surviving member of the family sits motionless.
+Covered in a blistering rash he has the blood from the victims on himself and within the house.

 Stories linking a Japanese man living in the mountains of the village begin to circulate and occurrences of others with the same rash followed by more murderous scenes begin to mount.

 Are the stories about the Japanese man true?
 Is he really the cause of all the bloodshed within the small village?

 I have no idea what kind of person you are to watch my film.
 Nevertheless, I tried to make a film for you.
 Whatever ideas come to you while you watch the film, they’re yours.
 I want this film to be your own.
 On the other hand, there is one thing I wish everyone who watches this film to feel, regardless of who they are: a condolence for those who disappeared after having fallen as victims of the world, and for those who are left behind.
 I sincerely wish this film gives you some time for condolenc

 — Na Hong-jin, Director and writer during an interview with Nikola Grozdanovic